-PETER PENNOYER ARCHITECTS is a 50-person firm of architects, interior designers, and related professionals based in Manhattan and with an office in Miami, Florida.
+PETER PENNOYER ARCHITECTS is a 50-person firm of architects, conservators, interior designers, and related professionals based in Manhattan and with a South Florida office in Miami.
 Founded in 1990, PPA is recognized as a leader in new construction, renovation, and historic preservation for residential, commercial, and institutional commissions across the United States and abroad.

 Our work is characterized by sophisticated detail, high quality craftsmanship and a nimble balance between comfort, beauty, modernity and continuity with the past.
 Our library of some 10,000 volumes is the wellspring of the practice, inspiring designs that combine scholarship, historic precedent, creative invention and modern taste.
 For each commission, we look at the site and its architectural heritage to understand the landscape to which we are contributing.
 As a result, we can be versatile, wielding a wide-ranging command of styles grounded in history, knowledge and tradition.
 At the same time, we are designing for today’s living.
 Providing comfort and modern convenience, orchestrating the way spaces are organized and flow into one another, and designing rooms to receive furnishings and art are just some of the measures in which we take pride.